 Despite all these issues, I couldn't really hate the movie.
 I don't like it and its clearly inferior to the original but there is some fun to be had here.
 All the scenes in the hotel were actually pretty funny.
 Tim Curry steals the show as a hotel clerk.
 Curry is great as usual and its too bad he couldn't have been the main villain.

 We also have an early 90s SNL era Rob Schneider who is better than you would expect, especially given his recent movies.
 The buddy scenes between Harry and Marv are actually better than those in the original as the two are funnier than before.
-Daniel Stern (Marv) is a underrated comedic talent as he also stole the show in another kid's movie, Rookie of the Year, as a crazy pitching coach.
+Daniel Stern (Marv) is a underrated comedic talent as he also stood out in another kid's movie, Rookie of the Year, as a crazy pitching coach.

 The last part of the movie with Kevin defending himself in his Uncle's house is shockingly violent.
 Not to mention the fact that the Wet Bandits actually try to kill Kevin before all this.
-In the first movie I only remember one or two traps that could be seriously dangerous but pretty much everything Kevin does this time would kill the two burglars.
+In the first movie I only remember a couple of traps that could be seriously dangerous but pretty much everything Kevin does this time would kill the two burglars.
 Throwing bricks at people heads from a tall building just isn't funny to me.
 I don't know why the traps are more sadistic this time around, I guess because they were going for the live action cartoon thing.
-For example there is a scene of Marv getting electrocuted and we see his skeleton which is something right out of Looney Tunes.
-But it doesn't really work here when we also have a heavy dose of seriousness and realism with the big Toy Shop donating its money to sick children and a homeless lady alone on Christmas.
+For example, there is a scene of Marv getting electrocuted and we see his skeleton which is something right out of Looney Tunes.
+But it doesn't really work here when we also have a heavy dose of seriousness and realism with the big toy shop donating its money to sick children and a homeless lady alone on Christmas.

 Hey, at least its still better than Macaulay Culkin's Richie Rich movie...